Maxx Creevey: Club career

 As a youth player, Creevey joined the youth academy of Australian second tier side Sutherland Sharks.
 In 2013, he joined the youth academy of Buriram in the Thai top flight.
 In 2016, he signed for Thai second tier club Khon Kaen United, but left due to them being involved with a criminal case.
 Before the 2018 season, Creevey signed for Chiangmai in the Thai third tier, helping them win the league and earn promotion to the Thai second tier.

 In 2019, he signed for Dutch eighth tier team De Meer.
 Before the 2020 season, he returned to Buriram in the Thai top flight.
 In 2020, Creevey was sent on loan to Thai third tier outfit Angthong.
 In 2021, he was sent on loan to Khon Kaen in the Thai second tier.

 International career

-Creevey is eligible to represent Thailand internationally through his mother.
+Born in Australia, Creevey is eligible to represent either Australia or Thailand internationally through his mother.